niclim/TowerDefense/README.md

 * move out html into components
 * make the styling nice
 * fix styling for smaller screen sizes (especially the side sections)
+* monster render jumps when hit by bounce???? why

 ### TODO later
 * Come up with a better name than awesome TD